cincheo/daquota/README.md

 ![Screenshot](https://github.com/cincheo/dlite/blob/main/src/assets/www/screenshot-met.png)

+> The screenshot above shows demo application that implements a simple search engine using the Metropolitan Museum public API.
+You can open and edit the application online by clicking [here](https://platform.dlite.io/?src=assets/apps/metsearch.dlite#/index).

-DLite supports local-first design by providing a server API for syncing users data and sharing data with other users.
+DLite supports local-first design by providing a server API for syncing users data and sharing data with other users (see the [collaboration API](#collaboration-api)).

 When creating a new app, a DLite programmer defines a program model using the IDE, in three main steps.